Gankra/thesis/thesis.md

 Use-after-frees are solved by almost all languages by requiring pervasive garbage collection.
 C and C++ are the two major exceptions, which by default don't use any garbage collection mechanisms.
-In these two languages the use-after-free is a rich source of exploits to this day.
+In these two languages use-after-free is a rich source of exploits to this day.
 As we will see, this is no coincidence.
 The solution taken by most languages is unacceptable to those who traditionally use C or C++.